pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/VersioningAndWorkspaces/Workspaces/Index.rst

 perfect previews in the frontend this is almost impossible to obtain.
 But a high level of consistency can be obtained by using API functions in TYPO3.
-These functions and the challenges they are invented to answer are discussed in “TYPO3 Core API”.
+These functions and the challenges they are invented to answer are discussed in "TYPO3 Core API".